Ejaculation problems are common sexual problems in men.

 Selective serotonin reuptake inhibitors (SSRIs) are designed to treat depression, but they also delay ejaculation.
 SSRIs used for this purpose include:

 Some men may experience an improvement as soon as treatment begins.
-However, you'll usually need to take the medication for one to two weeks before you notice the full effects.
+However, you'll usually need to take the medicine for 1 to 2 weeks before you notice the full effects.

 Side effects of SSRIs are usually mild and should improve after 2 to 3 weeks.
 They include:

 Read more about the side effects of SSRIs.

 An SSRI specifically designed to treat premature ejaculation, known as dapoxetine (Priligy), has been licensed in the UK.
 Local NHS authorities can choose to prescribe it on the NHS.

 It acts much faster than the SSRIs mentioned above and can be used "on demand".
 You’ll usually be advised to take it between 1 and 3 hours before sex, but not more than once a day.

 Dapoxetine is not suitable for all men diagnosed with premature ejaculation.
 For example, it is not recommended for some men with heart, kidney and liver problems.
 It can also interact with other medicines, such as other antidepressants.

 Common side effects include:

 Phosphodiesterase-5 inhibitors, such as sildenafil (sold as Viagra), are a class of medicine used to treat erectile dysfunction.
 Research has found that they may also help with premature ejaculation.